Conviction (2010 film): Plot

 Refusing to give up, Betty Anne learns that Nancy Taylor was fired from the police department for attempting to frame another officer, and when she and Abra travel to the Boston courthouse and plead with the supervisor to look through the evidence, it is found.
 The DNA results come back and establish that the blood was not Kenny's.
 Betty Anne and Kenny are overjoyed anticipating his release, but District Attorney Martha Coakley refuses to vacate the conviction, claiming that there was still enough evidence to convict Kenny as an accomplice.
 Kenny is convinced that the authorities will find a way to keep him in prison to avoid admitting their mistake, but Scheck advises Betty Ann that their discovery not only proves Kenny's innocence, but also that the main witnesses against him were lying.

 Betty Anne, Abra, and Scheck visit the two main trial witnesses, Kenny's ex-wife and his ex-girlfriend.
 Both tearfully confess that Sergeant Taylor coerced them into perjuring themselves at Kenny's trial.
 Kenny's conviction is vacated and he is freed from prison in June 2001.
 Betty Anne is able to persuade his teenage daughter that he never stopped trying to reach out to her while he was in prison, so Kenny is finally able to be reunited with his daughter, as well as with his sister and her sons.

 The epilogue states that Betty Anne continues to work with the Innocence Project to prevent wrongful convictions.
 She also won a major settlement against Nancy Taylor and the Ayer police department, although Taylor was immune from criminal prosecution due to the statute of limitations.
-The real killer of Katherina Brow was yet to be found.
+In 2025 further DNA testing identified Joseph Leo Boudreau as the one who committed the murder (Boudreau had passed away in 2004).
 (Note: In June 2025, Joseph Leo Boudreau (1937–2004) was identified as the killer when DNA results positively matched the blood stain to him.)